-E.5.9 Library/Media Center
+E.5.10 Library/Media Center

-The Christian Academy Elementary Library is an active place, where each classroom is scheduled once a week to check out books, have story time, or work on special projects, including Maker Space learning.
+The Christian Academy Elementary Library is an active place, where each classroom is scheduled once every six days to check out books, have story time, or work on special projects, including Maker Space learning.
 The library meets the needs of students for book reports and research projects, as well as for recreational reading.
 Parents must accompany students to the library after regular school hours.

-The elementary library has Chromebooks, a Maker Space area, and a completely automated circulation system.
-Several special events are held each year including a Summer Reading Celebration in late August, Book Fairs in the Fall and Spring, and a Birthday Club Party in May.
+The elementary library has Chromebooks, a Maker Space area, and a automated circulation system.
+Special events are held each year including a Summer Reading Celebration in late August and Book Fairs in the Fall and Spring.
+Book challenges and contests are held throughout the year.

 Elementary students are not charged fines for overdue books.
-Parents can play a large part in returning library books on time by knowing when your child is scheduled each week for the library and by making sure the books are returned on that day in the specially assigned book bag.
+Parents can play a large part in returning library books on time by knowing when your child is scheduled for the library and by making sure the books are returned on that day in the specially assigned book bag.
 Returning books on time helps foster accountability and a sense of achievement.